qrider71/tacho/README.md

         Algo1 [321 ms] ... some other output ...
 Algo2 [456 ms]

-PerfTacho parses the output of the executable and caputures the performance data with a regular expression.
+PerfTacho parses the output of the executable and captures the performance data with a regular expression.
 With the current default regular expression

         "\[(\-?\d+[\.,]?\d*)\s?(s|ms|ns)\]"